Table of contents

 The state school system was my main contact with Aboriginal children and their families.
 The Oliver family was a well-known Edmonton family.
 Unlike most families, their ancestors had lived in the area not for a generation or two, but for thousands of years.

-Alan’s wife Mavis was a descendant of small people who lived in the rainforest on the Atherton Tablelands.
-Her and Allan had 6 children and their daughter, also named Mavis, was in my class at school (bottom-right below).
+Alan’s wife May was a descendant of small people who lived in the rainforest on the Atherton Tablelands.
+Her and Allan had 6 children and their daughter, named Mavis, was in my class at school (bottom-right below).
 As well as going to school with Mavis, I knew her brothers from school and rugby league.
 They were rugby league mad, as was their father who had a lifelong commitment to the Southern Suburbs Rugby League Club.

 A White History for Us